 The tax expense rose by €3 million in 2020 to €30 million.
 The effective tax rate (as a percentage of profit before income tax from continuing operations) in 2020 was 40.9% (2019: 7.7%).

 In December 2020, the Upper House of Dutch Parliament approved the bill that includes an increase of the corporate income tax rate from 21.7% to 25% from 2021.
 The reduction of the tax rate that had previously been announced was thus revoked.
 As a consequence of the increase in the tax rate, deferred tax assets and liabilities will in future be realised at 25% instead of 21.7%.

 The measurement of the deferred tax assets and liabilities as at 31 December 2020 at this higher rate results in a negative effect of €11 million on the tax expense in 2020.

 Solvency and credit rating

 Stedin Group's policy is aimed at maintaining minimum long-term solvency of 40%.
 Stedin Group's goal is to retain its long-term A- credit rating with a stable outlook according to Standard & Poor’s (S&P).
-Consequently, there is an adequate buffer for complying with the minimum credit rating requirement pursuant to the Network Operators Financial Management Decree (Besluit Financieel Beheer Netbeheerders) (a minimum rating of BBB/Baa2).
-S&P reconfirmed the A- credit rating with a stable outlook as of 31 July 2019.
+Consequently, there is an adequate buffer for continued compliance with the minimum credit rating requirement pursuant to the Network Operators Financial Management Decree (Besluit Financieel Beheer Netbeheerders) (a minimum rating of BBB/Baa2).
+S&P reconfirmed the A- credit rating with a stable outlook on 2 September 2020.